aman7895/Recommendation-System-using-SVD/README.md

-# Recommendation-System-using-SVD
+# Recommendation-Systems
-Recommendation System using the SVD algorithm
+Recommendation Systems using various algorithms and ideas.